42-Year-Old Defenseman – Arizona Coyotes

 Chris Pronger Contract Information:

-Signed a seven-year, $35 million contract extension with Philadelphia in July of 2009.
-Previous contract was set to expire in the summer of 2010.
+Signed a seven-year, $35 million contract extension with the Flyers in July 2009.
+Traded to the Coyotes in June 2015.

 To instantly reveal our fantasy analysis of every player – including Chris Pronger – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Chris Pronger: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks

 There was no outlook written for Chris Pronger.

 Pronger's playing career came to an end in 2011-12 after he experienced recurring concussion symptoms that prevented him from absorbing contact.
 However, because of the massive seven-year, $34.55 million contract extension he signed with the Flyers in July 2009, Pronger remains under contract through the end of the 2016-17 season.
 In an effort to reach the league's minimum cap floor, the Coyotes acquired Pronger's contract in a salary dump in June, and figure to stash him on long-term injured reserve until his deal finally expires in the summer of 2017.

 The Flyers face a difficult road ahead without the future Hall-of-Famer as it appears that his impressive NHL career is most likely over.
 Expect Pronger to be added to the long-term disabled list as soon as the season begins.